 - Solo Recital Repertoire: Must include one etude of virtuosity by Chopin, Liszt, Scriabin or Rachmaninoff, and at least two contrasting works from two different periods of the contestant's choice not less than 20 minutes nor to exceed 25 minutes.

 - Compositions for "prepared piano" are not permitted.

-- All music must be performed by memory for the preliminary/DVD and final round.
+- All music must be performed by memory for the preliminary/digital media and final round.